 I have recently completed a new bedrock map of the Boston area that integrates information from surface mapping as well as subsurface sections in Massachusetts Water Resources Authority tunnels and core borings.
 At the request of the Massachusetts State Geologist, I compiled a representative set of borings from the Central Artery Tunnel Project (Boston’s famous “Big Dig”) to be preserved as public records.
 I am also contributing to a bedrock map of the Boston Harbor Islands National Park, another state-sponsored project.

 I chaired the Northeastern Section of the Geological Society of America in 2005, was elected GSA Fellow in 2008, and until 2011 served as an Associate Editor of the GSA Bulletin.
 Other service includes Advisory Board for the Massachusetts Audubon Society’s Broadmoor Wildlife Sanctuary and the Wetland Protection Committee in the Town of Wellesley.
-I assembled the field trip program and guidebook for the 106th Annual Meeting of the New England Intercollegiate Geologic Conference meeting at Wellesley in October 2014, and I continue to organize the Geosciences Department seminar series.
+I assembled the field trip program and guidebook for the 106th Annual Meeting of the New England Intercollegiate Geological Conference meeting at Wellesley in October 2014, and I continue to organize the Geosciences Department seminar series.